Poultry Equipment Buyer's Guide

 What do brooder lights do?

 Once chicks are born, a brooder light should be used to keep them warm and healthy until their immune systems have fully developed.
 Besides the heat from the lamps, the light from the brooders helps the chicks grow as well.
 Chicks need around 23 hours of light per day to encourage proper eating and drinking, facilitating growth and weight gain.
 FarmTek offers a variety of brooder lights from standard to heavy duty, depending on the number of hatchlings in your flock and your individual needs.

 Safe transportation is crucial to the health and well-being of your flock.
 On long trips, fresh food and water should be provided to keep birds calm and healthy.
 When transporting chickens, keeping stress levels to a minimum is key.
 Stressed-out broilers reduce the quality of the meat, and stressed-out layers tend to produce fewer eggs.
 In either situation, the health of the bird is affected, and so is the quality of your product.
 FarmTek's Poultry Transportation Coop (103921) is a safe and cost-effective way to transport up to fourteen full-grown birds.

 What type of flooring can I use for my chickens?

 Another poultry flooring option is concrete.
-Concrete requires much less maintenance as it can be washed down periodically leaving little to no dirt or bacteria behind.
-There is no way for rodents to nest in concrete, and it provides more insulation than dirt.
+Concrete requires much less maintenance, as it can be washed down periodically, leaving little to no dirt or bacteria behind.
+There is also no way for rodents to nest in concrete, and it provides more insulation than dirt.
 This option, however, can be very costly.